Meet Jamee, a regulatory scientist who enjoys volunteering in his spare time.

 A Career in Biomedical Science

-Jamee is a Senior Regulatory Affairs Associate, working in Chemistry, Manufacturing and Controls (CMC) for the biopharmaceutical company Amgen.
+Jamee is a Regulatory Affairs Manager, working in Chemistry, Manufacturing and Controls (CMC) for the biopharmaceutical company Amgen.
 Jamee says, ‘I am involved in providing product support to the CMC global function, which is responsible for regulatory submissions across phases of product development from clinical to lifecycle.’

 ‘As a student I didn’t see myself working in a laboratory environment and I found the area of regulatory affairs an interesting yet a crucial part of the pharmaceutical and biotechnology industry.’